fbpx

 Mice have small teeth that never stop growing.
 Although rats have larger teeth, they can continue growing as well.
 Both of these rodents must gnaw and chew enough to wear down their incisors in order to maintain good health.

-Mice live in many different places such as houses, barns, and even in the wild.
+Mice live in many different places, such as houses and barns, and even in the wild.
 They usually live near humans, making it very easy to see one running across your kitchen floor!
 Rats prefer areas such as sewers, basements, or small locations like garbage cans.
 These creatures can be harder to spot, especially because they only come out at night.
 Both rodents look for areas with abundant food sources.

 Rats are much more social than mice.
 They live in large groups called packs and have a very well-developed social hierarchy system, where each rat has a role to play within the group.
 Meanwhile, mice prefer living alone, especially in the wild.
-When in confined spaces, mice do tend to stick together as well.
+Mice do tend to stick together in confined spaces as well.

 Rodents are one of the most populous creatures on earth.
 While humans domesticate some as pets, others live in the wild.
 The more common rodents you know besides mice and rats include: